-(about 3 years ago) by adianteapps
+(over 3 years ago) by adianteapps

 Push notifications are those short messages that you get in your phone and that are linked to an app.
 They are a powerful mobile marketing tool that, probably, because of the lack of knowledge has been certainly underused by most companies.

 What is a push notification?